 A safety-first mentality and a decent price are among the accolades of the 0.2-mile track at St. Croix Mini Golf & Go Carts.
 And for those in the family that prefer to slow it down, the onsite mini golf course is the perfect solution (see above).

 Wild Mountain Go-kart Tracks, Taylors Falls, MN

 Zoom along on one of Wild Mountain’s two go-kart tracks.
 The adult track features faster cars and children over 54 inches can drive one on their own.
 Kids over 36 inches can drive their own on the slower kiddie track or ride with an adult on the adult track.
 Newly upgraded go-karts are faster, safer and more comfortable.
-While at Wild Mountain, take some time to check out the other adrenaline-filled activities that won’t get you wet, like the Alpine Slides (1,700 dry slides made in Germany) and Freefall XP (jump from heights of 18 or 27 feet – and land safely!).
+While at Wild Mountain, take some time to check out the other adrenaline-filled activities that won’t get you wet, like the Alpine Slides (2 dry rides stretching 1700 feet from the top to the bottom of the mountain), and and Freefall XP (jump from heights of 18 or 27 feet – and land safely!).

 The sun, the sand and the water!
 The St. Croix Valley is speckled with lakes and their beaches, and the environmentally conscious attitude of the area keeps them in pristine condition.
 Here are two beaches with clean water and sand and playgrounds for the kids.

 Beach Park on South Lindstrom Lake, Lindstrom, MN